20 DIY Coffee Bar Ideas to Wake Up Your Inner Barista

 With a little paint and stainer, you can transform an old wardrobe or cupboard into a fresh coffee bar that can hold everything you need for your morning cup of joe.

 Above the bar, you can hang a black wooden shelf to contain your cutting boards and plates to add a modern touch to an otherwise rustic and traditional coffee bar setup.

 3. A modern home coffee bar

-With a bit of pine board and an empty countertop (with a couple of IKEA brackets), you can create a beautiful stained dual-shelf setup for your favorite coffee supplies.
+With a bit of pine board and an empty countertop (with a couple of IKEA brackets), you can create a beautiful stained dual-shelf setup for your favourite coffee supplies.
 The coffee station has enough space to carry your coffee machine, syrups, mugs, presses, and more.

 4. Outdoor coffee bar

 For something a little more outside the box, check out this cute coffee bar that you can wheel outside to a tailgate party, backyard barbecue, or any other outdoor gathering.

 It’s designed like an airplane meal cart, so you can conveniently wheel it wherever you need to go.

 A simple, white two-shelf table is enough to create a basic coffee bar that gets the job done.
 For this unit, a KALLAX table with 4-inch feet (CAPITA) provided enough space for a coffee maker, mugs, K-cups, straws, and various other coffee essentials.

 If you have a vintage dresser handy, why not convert it into a coffee bar?
 This traditional coffee station features storage for your mugs (hanging above) as well as a dual container for two types of ground coffee, such as decaf and caffeinated or fine versus coarse grind.